ethanncyb/clawcmd-depoly/README.md

 - Proxmox VE 8.0+ or 9.0+
 - Root access
-- Ubuntu template available in Proxmox (will be auto-detected or can be selected via UI)
+- Debian template available in Proxmox (will be auto-detected, downloaded automatically, or can be selected via UI)
 - Network connectivity
 - `whiptail` package (for interactive UI mode): `apt-get install whiptail`